CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation: Benchmark Curation

 \textbf{Word-Clue Pairs Curation.} We compile word-clue pairs from three source categories: \textbf{(1) Public repositories:} We selectively extract individual, often cryptic, word-clue pairs from public online repositories with samples in both English\smash{\footnotemark[2]} and Chinese\smash{\footnotemark[3]}. \textbf{(2) Dictionary-Based Pairs:} We collect standard English words and use their dictionary definitions from NLTK WordNet\smash{\footnotemark[4]} as clues, referring to this category as \textbf{English Simple}. \textbf{(3) Adapted Benchmark Data:} We demonstrate that existing LLM benchmarks, which are typically designed for open-ended or multiple-choice questions without strict formatting constraints, can be transformed into word-clue pairs.
 In our study, we filter the CommonsenseQA~\citep{talmor2018commonsenseqa} \textbf{training} set for single-word answers and use the associated questions as clues.

-While the possibility of data contamination may still exist for these word-clue pairs, the variations in grid design can yield distinct crossword puzzles, and as demonstrated in Section~\ref{experiment_extension}, even when incorporating extensively tuned data such as CommonsenseQA training set, the resulting puzzles remain remarkably challenging for both LLMs and LVLMs.
+While the possibility of data contamination may still exist for these word-clue pairs, the variations in grid design can still yield distinct crossword puzzles, and as demonstrated in Section~\ref{experiment_extension}, even when incorporating extensively tuned data such as CommonsenseQA training set, the resulting puzzles remain remarkably challenging for both LLMs and LVLMs.

-\textbf{Puzzle Generation.} After collecting word-clue pairs, we implement an automatic pipeline to generate puzzles in both \textbf{text} and \textbf{image} formats.
-The pipeline enables (1) puzzle difficulty control by adjusting grid sizes and (2) incremental word placement function, which facilitates an interactive evaluation mode described in Section~\ref{experiment: interactive mode}.
-Figure~\ref{fig: data-pipeline} illustrates the overall benchmark pipeline.
-To maintain category integrity, we avoid overlapping clues under each category.
-Table~\ref{tab:crossword_stats_all} presents the overall dataset statistics for each category.
+\textbf{Puzzle Generation.} After collecting word-clue pairs, we implement an automatic pipeline to generate puzzles in both \textbf{text} and \textbf{image} formats, as illustrated in Figure~\ref{fig: data-pipeline}.
+The pipeline enables (1) puzzle difficulty control by adjusting grid sizes, and (2) incremental word placement functions, which facilitate the interactive evaluation mode described in Section~\ref{experiment: interactive mode}.

+The generation framework leverages a heuristic scoring function that encourages desirable properties such as a high number of horizontal and vertical word intersections.
+Post-processing filters are applied to discard puzzles with low clue counts or high blocked cell ratios, thereby enhancing overall quality and structural coherence.
+These heuristics and filters, in combination with grid size adjustments, help control puzzle complexity.
+To preserve the category integrity, we ensure that clues do not overlap within each category\smash{\footnotemark[5]}.

+\textbf{Puzzle Quality.} While CrossWordBench does not include human-created puzzles, its design is inspired by them.
+Table~\ref{tab:crossword_stats_all} reports overall dataset statistics---including clue count, average word length, and blocked cell ratio---which serve as proxies for puzzle quality and difficulty.

+Compared human-created puzzles---for example, those used LR$^{2}$Bench~\citep{chen2025lr}, which were sourced from outlets such as \textit{The Los Angeles Times} and \textit{Vulture}---our generated puzzles exhibit comparable difficulty when evaluated using similar word-level metrics.
+Our focus on automatically generated puzzles is motivated by the need for scalable, controllable, and diverse evaluation across subjects and formats.
+This enables systematic variation in difficulty through grid size, prefill ratio, and clue selection; supports step-by-step reasoning via an interaction mode; and facilitates fine-grained metric analysis beyond overall accuracy.